anam-aj/edx/CS50x/pset10FinalProject/project/README.md

         * ##### layout.html

-            * parent template that contains the basic structure of all the webpages.
+            * parent template that contains the basic structure of all the webpages. links all the pages to bootstrap

         * ##### login.html
         * ##### register.html